 • Clarifying incorrect or unclear information

 While full post-editing strives to achieve the quality of human translation, light post-editing has a different objective.
-The editing process for light post-editing is significantly simplified, with no emphasis on terminology, consistency, style, or formatting, preserving as much of the original MT output as possible.
+The editing process for light post-editing is significantly simplified, with no emphasis on terminology, consistency, style, or formatting—preserving as much of the original AI-generated content as possible.

 Which level do you need?